You want smart political talk without the meltdowns?

 I'm not.

-But all my background instinct and experience tells me.
+But all my background, instinct, and experience tells me if your name is Evelyn Farkas.

 That doesn't mean any laws were broken.

-We're not accusing you of breaking any laws in any way, shape, manner, or form.
+We're not accusing you of breaking any laws in any way, shape, matter, or form.

 We're just saying, based on our limited knowledge of the law, it might be advisable today to get a full staff of attorneys behind you.